sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ###CHALLENGE: Require the libraries

 From your `index.html`, import jQuery, Underscore, Bootstrap (the CSS, JavaScript, and theme files) into your projects.
-Let's use the non-minifed versions of the files for now.
+Let's use the non-minified versions of the files for now.

 Tip: Chances are you'll spell something in the path incorrectly, so check your Chrome console for an error message saying it didn't find the file with that path.
 Fix the path referencing the file, clear your errors (with ctrl+L), and refresh the page to make sure there are no more new errors.